PX4/PX4-Devguide/en/middleware/micrortps.md

 > **Note** [Fast RTPS must be installed](../setup/fast-rtps-installation.md) in order to generate the required code!

 <span></span>
 > **Tip** The bridge code can also be [manually generated](micrortps_manual_code_generation.md).
 Most users will not need to do so, but the linked topic provides a more detailed overview of the build process and can be useful for troubleshooting.

-### Code generation for ROS2/ROS applications - `px4_ros_com`
+### ROS2/ROS applications - `px4_ros_com`

-The [`px4_ros_com`](https://github.com/PX4/px4_ros_com) package allows the developer to generate all the required ROS2/ROS message headers and sources, but also the agent application which will bridge the client with the RTPS middleware on the ROS2 side.
-The package is basically composed by two separate branches, where the `master` branch generates all the required ROS2 messages and IDL files, besides some listener and advertiser example nodes, in order to bridge PX4 with ROS2 nodes, and a `ros1` branch, which similarly to the `master` branch, generates the ROS(1) message headers and source files, besides the ROS nodes examples, that allow, by using the `ros1_bridge`, share data between PX4 and ROS.
+The [px4_ros_com](https://github.com/PX4/px4_ros_com) package allows the developer to generate all the required ROS2/ROS message headers and sources, and the agent application that will bridge the client with the RTPS middleware on the ROS2 side.

+The package has two separate branches:
+- a `master` branch, used with ROS2.
+It contains code to generate all the required ROS2 messages and IDL files to bridge PX4 with ROS2 nodes.
+- `ros1` is used with ROS(1).
+It contains code to generate the ROS message headers and source files, which can be used *with* the `ros1_bridge` to share data between PX4 and ROS.

+Both branches additionally include some example listener and advertiser example nodes.

-The `px4_ros_com` package build structure is structured in a way that, when one builds the package, it automatically generates all the required components of the bridge that allow the developer to use the generated messages on its own nodes, being it on the ROS2 or in the ROS side.
+The `px4_ros_com` package is structured such that when one builds the package it automatically generates all the required components of the bridge that allow the developer to use the generated messages on its own nodes, being it on the ROS2 or in the ROS side.
+Those components include the IDL files, required by the `micrortps_agent`, the `micrortps_agent` itself and the sources and headers of the ROS messages, so these can be used to interface with the microRTPS agent through the RTPS middleware.

 ## Supported uORB messages

 The generated bridge code will enable a specified subset of uORB topics to be published/subscribed via RTPS.
 This applicable on both ROS or non-ROS applications.

-For *automatic code generation* (via the normal PX4 Firmware build process or, in the case of the `px4_ros_com`, through the build process of the package), there's a yaml definition file on the PX4 Firmware directory called `uorb_rtps_message_ids.yaml`, found in **/path/to/PX4/Firmware/msg/tools/** dir, where all the uORB messages (RTPS) ID's are set and where is also set which messages should be set to be sent, received, or both, in the RTPS stream.
+For *automatic code generation* there's a yaml definition file in the PX4 **Firmware/msg/tools/** directory called **uorb_rtps_message_ids.yaml**.
+This file defines the set of uORB messages to be used with RTPS, whether the messages are to be sent, received or both, and the RTPS ID for the message to be used in DDS/RTPS middleware.

 > **Caution** All new uORB messages which one adds to the Firmware side should have a respective RTPS ID set when one wants the data to be published and/or subscribed in the RTPS stream.
+This means that any message that one want to be used on the RTPS middleware should have an ID set on the **uorb_rtps_message_ids.yaml** file.

 ```yaml
 rtps: